mastercomfig/mastercomfig/docs/contributing.md

 `**-launchoption** : launch option description`

-Make sure the description is not sentence case and starts with a lowercase letter.
+Make sure the description is not in sentence case and starts with a lowercase letter.
 Additional notes following the description are sentences.

 There are currently 4 categories for launch options: